n8n-io/n8n-docs/docs/integrations/core-nodes/n8n-nodes-base.webhook.md

 In the node parameters section, in the Webhook URLs toggle, you will find the Test URL and the Production URL.

 By default, the node displays the Test URL.
-If you want the Production URL, click on the ***Test*** tab.
-Click on the displayed URL to copy it.
+If you want the Production URL, select the ***Test*** tab.
+Select the displayed URL to copy it.

 Here is a GIF demonstrating how to retrieve the test and production webhook URLs in n8n.